Welcome to ADPH's Influenza Surveillance website. ADPH is monitoring which strains are circulating and where disease activity is occurring.

 During the 2013-2014 influenza season Alabama observed a peak in reported ILI during the month of December.
 There were 16 ILI, influenza, or unknown respiratory outbreaks reported to and investigated by ADPH over the influenza season.
 The predominant influenza strain identified in specimens submitted to the BCL was 2009 influenza A, H1N1.
 Influenza B and Influenza A, H3 were identified in specimens between mid-February and May.
-The last positive influenza specimens submitted to the BCL were identified as influenza A, H3; the specimen was collected during the week of September 6.

 For a view of the geographic spread of ILI in Alabama, please visit the Alabama Influenza Surveillance Map.